Prabhs-kaur/Upvote-App/README.md

 Testing
 -This project includes unit tests using **jest** and **React Testing Library**.

->>>> Running Test
+Running Test

-To run the tests, use the following command:
+-To run the tests, use the following command: npm test

-- npm test

 What This Test Does
 -It renders the Upvote component.